Progressive and Passionate

-Our herd of pedigree Aberdeen Angus beef cattle is growing steadily from 6 heifers in 1996 to two hundred today.
-We also keep two Highland pets: Zebedee and Florence.
+Our herd of pedigree Aberdeen Angus beef cattle is growing steadily from 6 heifers in 1996 to two hundred animals today.
 Their welfare is paramount to us, in the way we keep them and in the way we treat them.
-They are given neither routine antibiotics nor growth promoting drugs and even attend courses to make sure we understand and meet their needs and treat them with respect.
+They are given neither routine antibiotics nor growth promoting drugs and we even attend courses to make sure we understand and meet their needs and treat them with respect.
 Some of our cattle go to CALCOT MANOR HOTEL for their Summer holiday.
-Our cattle feed on our herbal rich pastures and are fed hay and silage during the winter Ruminent animals are natural converters of pasture crops into food and Aberdeen Angus cattle are beautifully suited to our low input system, without horns (naturally), easy calving, easy fattening, happy cows.
-We supply our Black Angus pure bred, grass fed, beef to CALCOT HEALTH AND LEISURE.
+Our cattle feed on our herbal rich diverse pastures and are fed hay and silage during the winter.
+Ruminent animals are natural converters of pasture crops (cellulose) into food and Aberdeen Angus cattle are beautifully suited to our low input system, naturally without horns, easy calving, easy fattening, happy cows.
+We supply our Black Angus pure bred, grass fed, beef to CALCOT Hotels.

 We sow leys that have over thirty varieties of plants from twenty three species of clovers, grasses and herbs.
-They are full of nectar producing plants and insects ideal foraging for bees and farmland birds as well as cows.
-The diversity in the seed mix ensures plants ideally suited to every corner of every field, with less competition the different species and varieties occupy more of the soil profile too making a more active and dynamic sward.
+They are full of nectar producing plants and insect ideal foraging for bees and farmland birds as well as cows.
+The diversity in the seed mix ensures plants ideally suited to every corner of every field, with less competition the different species and varieties occupy more of the soil profile too making a more active and dynamic sward and root system.
 The diversity makes for a healthier diet for our cows to savour.
-We have resently been part of the LegumeLink project which has demonstrated the outstanding benefits from a polyculture, mixed species, pasture sward, the research is due to be published March 2013.
+We have resently been part of the LegumeLink project which has demonstrated the outstanding benefits from a polyculture, mixed species, pasture sward, the research was published in 2013 (LegumeLink, 2013).

 The cultivated cereals at the farm are wheat, barley and field beans.
-We work closely with our customers who produce flour and malt for whiskey, including Dove’s Farm near Hungerford, Shipton Mill near Tetbury, Bruichladdich Distillery on Islay.
-The field beans together with some wheat are sold to a neighbouring organic dairy farmer.
+We work closely with our customers who produce flour, malt for whiskey and animal feed.

 See our Soil and Life page for more information.